More about AWS FSx

 - GUI or RESTful API access and control through Cloud Manager

 - Native integration with AWS services

 In this article, we are going to explore the file sharing capabilities of this new service and highlight the opportunities they present to engineering teams.

 FSx for ONTAP File Sharing Capabilities and Integrations

 As a public cloud provider pioneer, AWS offers different types of cloud storage services (block, file share and object).
 Cloud-based file share storage is a popular option because it combines well-known interfaces and interoperability advantages with the scalability and pricing benefits of cloud.

 One of the great things about FSx for ONTAP is that it combines capabilities you might find spread across different cloud services and brings together the best of different worlds.
 There’s no longer a need to use one service for SMB workloads and another service for NFS.
 FSx for ONTAP does it all.
 Not only that, but since AWS FSx pricing is billed according to your usage, it’s a cost-effective solution.

 As a fully native AWS service, there are intrinsic integrations with AWS billing and monitoring services.
 More importantly it provides access to common storage interfaces and integrations—more on which we’ll cover below—enabling interoperability with existing architectures.

-With FSx for ONTAP, you get the familiar NetApp built-in capabilities such as data protection, storage efficiencies, and the ability to operate across different providers, making it suitable for hybrid and multicloud architectures as well as complex enterprise environments.
+With FSx for ONTAP, you get the familiar NetApp built-in capabilities such as data protection for Amazon FSx, storage efficiencies, and the ability to operate across different providers, making it suitable for hybrid and multicloud architectures as well as complex enterprise environments.